AdobeDocs/cc-everywhere/src/pages/guides/index.md

 Create a new project in the [Developer Console](https://developer.adobe.com/console).
 Select "Add an API" > "Adobe Express Embed SDK".

-Then, choose "Single-Page App" and register your domain in the "Redirect URI Patterns" and "Default Redirect URI" fields.
-You can read more [here](../guides/authorization/index.md).
+Then, choose "Single-Page App" and register your domain in the "Allowed Domains" fields.

 Note: As of March 2023, the `redirectUri` parameter is no longer being checked by v2.
 You no longer need to include it in the `initialize()` method.
 The `exchangeAuthCodeForToken()` API no longer needs to be called.